EdoGi/Inception/README.md

 Welcome to the Project Inception repository!
 This project involves setting up a multi-container environment using Docker and Docker Compose to deploy a WordPress website with a MariaDB database.
 The project focuses on developing containerization skills and managing various components of a web application.

+## Prerequisites

+- Basic knowledge of Docker and Docker Engine is recommended.
+- Docker and Docker Compose must be installed on your system.

 ## Usage

 1. **Clone Repository:** Clone this repository to your local machine.